PackageFactory/atomic-fusion-mapping/README.md

 ## How it works

-This package will store a reference to the currently rendered Node in the array-key `__node` whenever `Neos.Fusion:RawCollection` maps a Node to an Array.
+This package adds a prototype `PackageFactory.AtomicFusion:NodeMapping` which extends `Neos.Fusion:RawArray` by returning a `\PackageFactory\AtomicFusion\Mapping\Domain\Model\NodeMapping` wrapper object that wraps the current data and stores an additional reference to the currently rendered node.

-If the `Neos.Fusion:Collection` iterates and detects an array-item that has the key `__node` `Neos.Neos:ContentElementWrapping` is applied to the content automatically.
+If the `Neos.Fusion:Collection` iterates and detects an NodeMapping as current that `Neos.Neos:ContentElementWrapping` is applied to the content of the iteration automatically.

+### Prototypes

+- `PackageFactory.AtomicFusion:NodeMapping`: Extend `Neos.Fusion:RawArray` and
+  return `\PackageFactory\AtomicFusion\Mapping\Domain\Model\NodeMapping`
+  which wraps the array-data and stores and expects and store a reference to `nodeInterface` on key `node`.
+- `PackageFactory.AtomicFusion:GetContext` get the property with the name specified in `property` from the current fusion context.

 ## Usage